posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 ::: tip

 In a lazy loader, you can throw an error and since it doesn't block the navigation it will **always** appear in the `error` property.
-You don't need to define
+Defining an `errors` property won't change anything.

 :::